aumetra/tranquility/README.md

 These features are mutually exclusive
 If more than one is activated, all selected allocators are compiled in the binary but neither will be actually used

+## Jaeger telemetry

+Tranquility supports exporting the information logged via tracing to a jaeger backend via OpenTelemetry
+To enable this feature, compile Tranquility with the `jaeger` feature

 ## Progress

 - [ ] Federation